timescale/docs/about/release-notes/index.md

 #### Bugfixes
 * #6975: Fix sort pushdown for partially compressed chunks.
-* #6976: Fix removal of metadata function and the update script.
+* #6976: Fix removal of the metadata function and the update script.
 * #6978: Fix segfault in `compress_chunk` with a primary space partition.
 * #6993: Disallow hash partitioning on the primary column.